eclipse-color-theme/eclipse-color-theme/README.md

 possible to change the user interface via CSS, but I'm not sure when it will arrive, and neither when I will be able to upgrade.

-Eclipse Color Theme makes it possible to switch color themes conveniently and without side effects.
-Support for importing and exporting of themes is planned.

-This is still work in progress, contributions are welcome.

-You can install the plugin from the [update site](http://fhd.github.com/eclipse-color-theme).

-Currently supported editors:
+Eclipse Color Theme currently supports the following editors:

 * Text
 * Java